bormaxi8080/osint-timeline/DRAFT.md

 OneX is a hacking tool installer and package manager for hackers.
 Onex is a library of all hacking tools for Termux and other Linux distributions. onex can install any third party tool or any hacking tool for you: https://github.com/jackind424/onex

+**Neton** is a tool for **getting information from Internet connected sandboxes**.
+It is composed by an agent and a web interface that displays the collected information.
+The Neton agent gets information from the systems on which it runs and exfiltrates it via HTTPS to the web server: https://github.com/Aetsu/Neton

+Drakus allows you to monitor the artifacts and domains used in a Red Team exercise to see if they have been uploaded to certain online malware analysis services: https://github.com/Aetsu/drakus

 scan-for-webcams - scan for webcams on the Internet: https://github.com/JettChenT/scan-for-webcams

+comHunter - Script to get comments from a site: https://github.com/Aetsu/comHunter

 usbdeath - anti-forensic tool that writes udev rules for known usb devices and do some things at unknown usb insertion or specific usb device removal: https://github.com/trpt/usbdeath